ciel-lang/CIEL/docs/README.md

 ;; (and we don't get a readable representation, so our example is not even equivalent)
 ~~~

 We **add missing functions**.
 For example, after you used `parse-integer`, you are probably looking for a `parse-float` function… but you can't find it, because it isn't defined by the standard.
 You must install a third-party library.
 Now you have it.
+Or, you know `append` and you want is non-consing (destructive) counterpart.
+In pure CL, it's `nconc`, we ship an `nappend` alias.

 We **enhance the docstrings** of built-in functions and macros with more
 explanations and examples, so you don't have to reach to external